 Mr Healy says his links to the local community would stand him in good stead in his new role serving the people of Huntingdale and Gosnells.

-Ms Sanderson says one of her first priorities would be the Morley-Ellenbrook railway.
+Mr Price says one of his first priorities would be addressing crime in his electorate.

 Mr Punch is well-placed to get results, with a strong background in government and knowledge of the region honed over 18 years at the SWDC.